About the Hot Springs Flute Ensemble

 About Our Conductor

 Carlos Feller received his Doctor of Music degree from Florida State University.
-He holds a B.M. from the School of Music and Fine Arts of Parana - Brazil, and M.M. in flute performance from the University of Southern Mississippi.
-Feller was prizewinner in competitions such as the William T. Gower Concerto Competition, the Music Teacher National Association, and the Flute Society of Kentucky Young Artist competitions.
+He holds a B.M. from the School of Music and Fine Arts of Parana, Brazil, and an M.M. in flute performance from the University of Southern Mississippi.
+Feller was a prizewinner in competitions such as the William T. Gower Concerto Competition, the Music Teacher National Association, and the Flute Society of Kentucky Young Artist competitions.
 Feller is a member of the ensemble Traverso Colore, a chamber group dedicated to historically informed performances on period instruments (baroque flute - traverso).
-An enthusiast of new music for flute, Feller performed a the International Computer Music Conference in New Orleans, at the International MIchel Debost Composition Competition in Curitiba-Brazil, and at the XV Biennial Festival of New Music at Florida State University.
-He frequently performs new music for flute ensemble with the groups Music Unites, and Super Flutes International Collective.
+An enthusiast of new music for flute, Feller performed at the International Computer Music Conference in New Orleans, at the International Michel Debost Composition Competition in Curitiba, Brazil, and at the XV Biennial Festival of New Music at Florida State University.
+He frequently performs new music for flute ensemble with the groups Music Unites and Super Flutes International Collective.
 Feller has performed extensively in the U.S. and abroad.
-He was recently featured in international concerts in Brazil, Honduras, Dominican Republic, France, and Switzerland.
+He was recently featured in international concerts in Brazil, Honduras, the Dominican Republic, France, and Switzerland.
 Dr. Feller serves as Visiting Professor of Music at Ouachita Baptist University, where he teaches Flute, Music Theory, Aural Skills, and Musicology.

 Dr. Jacqueline M. Flowers

-Dr. Jaqueline M. Flowers has a very active career as a flutist, teacher, registered nurse, and Executive Director of the Hot Springs Flute Ensemble.
+Dr. Jaqueline M. Flowers had a very active career as a flutist, teacher, registered nurse, and Executive Director of the Hot Springs Flute Ensemble.

-She has extensive performance experience in symphonies, concert bands, and chamber music ensembles on modern and Baroque flute.
+She had extensive performance experience in symphonies, concert bands, and chamber music ensembles on modern and Baroque flute.
 Dr. Flowers organized the Hot Springs Flute Ensemble in 1983, after moving to Arkansas.
-She has performed with the McKeesport and Pittsburgh Symphonies; Baroque Sinfonia of Santa Rosa, California; South Arkansas and Pine Bluff Symphonies; and Santa Rosa and Hot Springs Baroque Ensembles.
-She currently performs with the Hot Springs Concert Band and the Flute Ensemble.
+She performed with the McKeesport and Pittsburgh Symphonies; Baroque Sinfonia of Santa Rosa, California; South Arkansas and Pine Bluff Symphonies; and Santa Rosa and Hot Springs Baroque Ensembles.
+She also performed with the Hot Springs Concert Band and the Flute Ensemble.

-In her dual career she has taught nursing, music appreciation, and social studies at National Park College and was adjunet flute instructor at Ouachita Baptist University.
-Currently she is adjunct music instructor for flute in the New Horizons Band at NPC and has her own private music studio for flute and piano.
-Dr. Flowers has advanced degrees in music, counseling, nursing, and health administration, and Gerontology.
+In her dual career, she taught nursing, music appreciation, and social studies at National Park College and was an adjunct flute instructor at Ouachita Baptist University.
+She also served as an adjunct music instructor for flute in the New Horizons Band at NPC and had her own private music studio for flute and piano.
+Dr. Flowers has advanced degrees in music, counseling, nursing, health administration, and Gerontology.

 Our History

 Organization: The Hot Springs Flute Ensemble was established in 1983.
-Organized by Dr. Jackie Flowers, the group began with 3 flutists and has grown to and ensemble with 25-30 members and includes piccolos, c flutes, alto, bass and contra bass flutes.
+Organized by Dr. Jackie Flowers, the group began with 3 flutists and has grown into an ensemble of up to 30 members, including piccolos, c flutes, alto, bass, and contra bass flutes.

-Chamber Groups: There are trios, quartets and octets available within the ensemble for special events, such as weddings, receptions, teas and luncheons.
+Chamber Groups: Trios, quartets, and octets are available within the ensemble for special events, such as weddings, receptions, teas, and luncheons.

-Coaching: Dependent on public donations and grant funds, the Ensemble also provides tuition assistance to qualified students for private lessons, members, and has offered a Junior Flute Ensemble.
+Coaching: Dependent on public donations and grant funds, the Ensemble also provides tuition assistance to qualified students for private lessons and has offered a Junior Flute Ensemble.

-Tax Exempt Donations: The Hot Springs Flute Ensemble, Inc. was incorporated September 26, 2005 and is a registered non-profit group in the state of Arkansas.
-It is a 501 © (3) tax exempt organization.
+Tax-Exempt Donations: The Hot Springs Flute Ensemble, Inc. was incorporated on September 26, 2005, and is a registered nonprofit organization in the state of Arkansas.
+It is a 501 © (3) tax-exempt organization.

 Statement of Purpose